-(a) Reaffirmation of a strong financial agenda in future Conference of Parties' meetings, and a new collective finance target, which will need to be undertaken by 2025.
+- 1. Reaffirmation of a strong financial agenda in future UNFCCC Conference of Parties meetings, and a new collective finance target, which will need to be undertaken by 2025.
 Given that the shortfalls in financing are likely to be acute for developing regions and especially the more debt-stressed and vulnerable (Dibley et al. 2021; Elkhishin and Mohieldin 2021; Laskaridis 2021; Umar et al. 2021), developed countries may wish to step up their collective support (Resano and Gallego 2021).
-One possibility is to expedite the new SDR issuance allocation rules for the 650 billion USD recently (2021) approved, most of which will go to increase the reserves of G-7 and other High-Income countries unless voluntarily reallocated towards the needs of the most vulnerable low-income countries, raising resources potentially 'larger than the Marshall Plan in today's money' (IMF 2021b; Jensen 2021; Obstfeld and Truman 2021), with decisions to be taken (Ameli et al. 2021a) note the climate investment trap of current high cost of finance that effectively lowers green electricity production possibilities in Africa for a cost optimal pathway.
-Other initiatives could also include G-7 and G-20 governments (especially with the lead taken by the developed members for cross-border support to avoid overburdening public resources in developing countries) running coordinated fiscal deficits to accelerate the financing of low carbon investments ('green fiscal stimulus').

-(b) introducing new actions, including regulatory, to take some of the risks off-the-table from institutional financial players investing in climate mitigation investment and insurance.
-This could
+One possibility is to expedite the new Special Drawing Rights (SDR) issuance allocation rules for the USD650 billion recently (2021) approved, most of which will go to increase the reserves of G7 and other high-income countries unless voluntarily reallocated towards the needs of the most vulnerable low-income countries, raising resources potentially 'larger than the Marshall Plan in today's money' (IMF 2021b; Jensen 2021; Obstfeld and Truman 2021), with decisions to be taken.
+Ameli et al. (2021a) note the climate investment trap of the current high cost of finance that effectively lowers green electricity production possibilities in Africa for a cost optimal pathway.
+Other initiatives could also include G7 and G20 governments (especially with the lead taken by the developed members for cross-border support to avoid over-burdening public resources in developing countries) running coordinated fiscal deficits to accelerate the financing of low carbon investments ('green fiscal stimulus'). - 2.
+Introducing new actions, including regulatory, to take some of the risks off the table from institutional financial players investing in climate mitigation investment and insurance.
+This could include the provision of larger sovereign guarantees to such private finance, primarily from developed countries but jointly with developing countries to create a level playing field (Dafermos et al. 2021) backed by explicit and transparent recognition of the 'social value of mitigation actions' or SVMAs, as fiscally superior (because of bigger 'multipliers' of such fiscal action to catalyse private investment than direct public investment) and the bigger social value of such investments (Article 108, UNFCCC) (Hourcade et al. 2018; Krogstrup and Oman 2019). - 3.
+Facilitating and incentivising much larger flows of cross-border climate financing which is especially crucial for such investments to happen in developing regions, where as much as two-thirds of collective investment may need to happen (IEA 2021a), and where the role of multilateral, regional and global institutions such as the International Monetary Fund (IMF) (including the expansion in availability of climate SDRs referred to earlier) could be important.

-- 1 include the provision of larger sovereign guarantees to such private finance, primarily from developed - countries but jointly with developing countries to create a level-playing field (Dafermos et al. 2021) 2 - 3 backed by explicit and transparent recognition of the 'social value of mitigation actions' or SVMAs, as - 4 fiscally superior (because of bigger 'multipliers' of such fiscal action to catalyse private investment - 5 than direct public investment) and the bigger social value of such investments (Article 108, UNFCCC) - 6 (Hourcade et al. 2018; Krogstrup and Oman 2019). - 7 (c) facilitating and incentivizing much larger flows of cross-border climate financing which is especially - crucial for such investments to happen in developing regions, where as much as two-thirds of collective 8 - 9 investment may need to happen (IEA 2021a), and where the role of multilateral, regional and global - 10 institutions such as the IMF (including the expansion in availability of climate SDRs referred earlier) - 11 could be important. - 12 (d) global central banks acting in coordination to include climate finance as intrinsic part of their - 13 monetary policy and stimulus (Carney 2019; Jordà et al. 2019; Hilmi et al. 2021; Schoenmaker 2021; - 14 Svartzman et al. 2021) - (e) an acceleration of Just Transition initiatives, outlined further below (Section 15.2.4).
-15
+- Global central banks acting in coordination to include climate finance as an intrinsic part of their monetary policy and stimulus (Carney 2019; Jordà et al. 2019; Hilmi et al. 2021; Schoenmaker 2021; Svartzman et al. 2021). - An acceleration of Just Transition initiatives, outlined further below (Section 15.2.4).